Competition Body FAQ

 The champion registration is usually open about 2 months prior to the world competitions.
 The champions should fill out their registration personally, and WCE will only be able to confirm them once we receive the Post Competition Report.

 Staff have changed internally within our CB.
-How can we change the contact information on the WCE Website?
+How can we change our contact information?

 The CB License is usually an ongoing agreement and does not need to be actively renewed.

-- Lack in communication or responsiveness to WCE,
+- A lack in communication or responsiveness to WCE/SCA

-- Clear complaints coming from either local community or WCE Representatives of events not being run according to WCE Standards
+- Clear complaints from the local community or WCE Representatives about events not meeting standards